Bookmark saved

 "I'll come back," he said.
 "And I'll bring answers."

 He left the pavilion.
-The morning light was hard and bright, the late summer sun burning through the mineral haze that the eastern front's atmosphere carried.
-The camp hummed with the army's daily machinery.
+The morning light was hard and bright, the sun burning through the mineral haze.
+The camp hummed with its daily machinery.
 Hymns.
 Hammers.
-The institutional rhythm that the heretic moved through without belonging to, the thief in the machine, the anomaly that the system tolerated because the anomaly produced results that the system needed.

 The figurine burned.
 East.
 The dead man's ghost waited.